Steer's go-ahead homer lifts Reds past Brewers 2-1

 Associated Press

 CINCINNATI (AP) — Spencer Steer hit a go-ahead home run in the eighth and Nick Lodolo pitched six strong innings as the Cincinnati Reds defeated the Milwaukee Brewers 2-1.
-The Brewers dropped to one and a half games behind the Phillies for the final NL wild card playoff spot.
-Hunter Renfroe homered for the Brewers who were unable to complete their first four-game sweep of the Reds since 2003.
-Matt Bush took the loss.
-Buck Farmer got the win and Alexis Diaz earned his ninth save.
+It was the final road game for the Brewers, who trail Philadelphia by 1 1/2 games for the third and final NL wild-card spot.
+Milwaukee finishes with nine games at home against St. Louis, Miami and Arizona.
+The Brewers would lose any tiebreakers with the Phillies or San Diego because they lost the season series against both of them.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.